mbentivegna/Physics-Graphing/README.md

 # Physics-Graphing
-Python graphing for Electrostatics and Magnetism
+Python Graphing for Electrostatics and Magnetism